14 Bold Facts About Bald Eagles

 Bald eagles are powerful symbols of America—but there’s a whole lot more to these quirky birds.

-So obviously adult bald eagles aren't really bald, either—their heads have bright white plumage that contrasts with their dark body feathers, giving them a "bald" look.
+Obviously, adult bald eagles aren’t really bald, either—their heads have bright white plumage that contrasts with their dark body feathers, giving them a “bald” look.
 But young bald eagles have mostly brown heads.
 In fact, for the first four or five years of their lives, they move through a complicated series of different plumage patterns; in their second year, for instance, they have white bellies.

 It’s a scene you’ve probably seen countless times in movies and on TV: An eagle flies overhead and emits a rough, piercing scream.
 It’s a classic symbol of wilderness and adventure.
 The only problem?
 Bald eagles don’t make that sound.

 Instead, they emit a sort of high-pitched giggle or a weak scream.
 These noises are so unimpressive that Hollywood sound editors often dub over bald eagle calls with far more impressive sounds: the piercing, earthy screams of a smaller bird, the red-tailed hawk.
-If you were a fan of The Colbert Report, you might remember the show's iconic CGI eagle from the opener—it, too, is making that red-tailed hawk cry.
-Listen for yourself and decide who sounds more impressive.
+If you were a fan of The Colbert Report, you might remember the show’s iconic CGI eagle from the opener—it, too, is making that red-tailed hawk cry.
+Listen for yourself in the video above and decide who sounds more impressive.

-Picture a majestic bald eagle swooping low over a lake and catching a fish in its powerful claws.
-Yes, bald eagles eat a lot of fish—but they don't always catch them themselves.
-They've perfected the art of stealing fish from other birds such as ospreys, chasing them down until they drop their prey.
+Picture a majestic bald eagle swooping low over a lake and catching a fish in its powerful talons.
+Yes, bald eagles eat a lot of fish—but they don’t always catch them themselves.
+They’ve perfected the art of stealing fish from other birds such as ospreys, chasing them down until they drop their prey.

 Bald eagles will also snack on gulls, ducks, rabbits, crabs, amphibians, and more.
 They’ll scavenge in dumpsters, feed on waste from fish processing plants, and even gorge on carrion (dead, decaying animals).